 ost readers find this post through our top Google listing.
 In seeking a Black-owned marketing company (and having found us), you probably already realize how important it is to rank on the first page of Google (for the right terms) to get in front of the exact clients you want.

 This post outlines our exact strategy for getting top Google rankings.

 If you’re still in the prep stages and need answers to questions like, “How long does it take a website to show up on Google?” or “How soon will I see visitors or leads once I’m ranked?” then see 5 Pertinent Questions on Google Marketing for Black Businesses before moving on.

 How We Got to the Top of Google (Fast).

-Below are some first page Google rankings we got using this strategy, back when our focus was strategic design.
+Below are some first page Google rankings we got using this strategy, back when our primary service offered was strategic website design.

 Note: CTR is “clickthrough rate,” meaning the number of people that saw our listing and also “clicked through” to visit our target page.

 #1 ranking, black owned web design companies: 20.45% CTR

 #2 ranking, black owned graphic design companies: 22.84%